Amara Naqvi

 From the start, we’ve crafted our interiors to be safe havens, whether for rest, work, or other needs.
 It’s troubling to realize that the materials and furniture we rely on today could be filled with harmful chemicals.

 Navigating product safety can be exhausting, especially when regulations fall short.
-This straightforward guide will help you identify and avoid harmful chemicals in your furniture.
+This straightforward guide aims to help you identify non-toxic wood furniture and avoid exposure to dangerous substances.

 Knowledge and vigilance are key.
 It is possible to reduce our exposure to harmful substances in our built environment by making informed choices.